-- 4. Astronomy: Definitions of astronomical terms, celestial coordinate systems, Napier's rule of circular parts, star at elongation, star at prime vertical star at horizon, star at culmination, Astronomical triangle, Time: definitions of sidereal, apparent, solar and mean solar time, equation of time - types of photographs, Elements of Photogrammetry: Introduction, 5.
-Terrestrial and aerial photographs, aerial, camera, scale and height displacements of vertical photographs, Stereoscopic vision and stereoscopes. height from parallax measurement, determination flight planning, principle of photo interpretation.
+- 4. Astronomy: Definitions of astronomical terms, celestial coordinate systems, Napier's rule of circular parts, star at elongation, star at prime vertical star at horizon, star at culmination, Astronomical triangle, Time: definitions of sidereal, apparent, solar and mean solar time, equation of time - 5.
+Elements of Photogrammetry: Introduction, types of photographs, Terrestrial and aerial photographs, aerial, camera, scale and height displacements of vertical photographs, Stereoscopic vision and stereoscopes, height determination from parallax measurement, flight planning, principle of photo interpretation.